Skip to main content

 “Wow, heavenly.
 Reminds me of my Thakuma’s achars.”
 He licked his finger as Kalyani smiled faintly.
 She remembered the achars too.

 “Sharat da, did you bring something for me?”
 Mohini’s voice made Kalyani rise from her position as she took the jars inside.
 She noticed them from a corner of her eyes when Sharat smilingly walked up towards Mohini and handed her a small gift wrapped in a red piece of cloth which Mohini immediately took inside and invited him in.
-Kalyani froze to her spot as the door shut behind them.
+Kalyani froze in her spot as the door shut behind them.
 Her eyes were teary.

 Swadhin opened the door of the room making Abhaya look up with her red swollen eyes.
 She had cried till she had no tears left.
 The moment he walked in and placed the bowl of rice down Abhaya jumped, startling him into disbalance as he fell on the floor.